tejassinelogix/laravel-multi-lang/README.md

  <li>Optimize database tables</li>
  <li>Avoid MySQL joins queries if not required</li>
  <li>Avoid MySQL sub queries if it does not require</li>
- <li>For more information, please read the document <a href="https://drive.google.com/drive/folders/1_nxEPw01QnVkVQfZ2WtXyeX7NcQ6ENdh" target="_blank">Code Standard</a>
+ <li>For more information, please read the document <a href="https://drive.google.com/drive/folders/1_nxEPw01QnVkVQfZ2WtXyeX7NcQ6ENdh" target='_blank'>Code Standard</a>
 </ol>